-Dr. Bill Burian was professor and dean of Western Michigan University's College of Health and Human Services, a position to which he was named in 1976 when the University initiated this new college.
+Dr. Bill Burian was named founding dean of WMU's College of Health and Human Services in 1976, when the University initiated this new college.
 Previously, he served on the faculty of the WMU School of Social Work.
-He joined the University faculty in 1969 as an associate professor, and in 1972 he was promoted to the rank of professor.
+He came to WMU in 1969 as an associate professor and was promoted to the rank of professor in 1972.

 He consulted widely for national and state governments, private health and human service organizations, and foundations, and he served as the project director for 10 major research and development projects beyond the confines of his role as dean and professor.
 He published extensively in, as well as edited, prestigious professional journals in the fields of health and human services.

-A member of numerous local, state and national boards and committees spanning more than 20 years, Burian's later affiliations included several leadership assignments with the American Society of Allied Health Professions.
-He served as president of the Southwest Michigan Health Systems Agency and was president of its successor, the Southwest Michigan Health Coordinating Council, a private initiative that he spearheaded.
-He participated in advisory groups for past and current Michigan governors and for members of the governors' cabinets.
+A member of numerous local, state and national boards and committees spanning more than 20 years, Burian's later affiliations included leadership assignments with the American Society of Allied Health Professions.
+He served as president of the Southwest Michigan Health Systems Agency and was president of its successor, the Southwest Michigan Health Coordinating Council.
+He participated in advisory groups for several Michigan governors and their cabinets.

 The recipient of several citations and awards, Burian's last honor was bestowed at the annual meeting of the American Society of Allied Health Professions in November 1987, when he was named the outstanding member based upon his extraordinary contributions to the goals of the society.

 In addition to a Ph.D. from the University of Chicago, Burian held a bachelor's degree from John Carrol University in Cleveland and a Master of Social Work degree from Boston College.

 While on a trip to Africa, he contracted a rare and deadly lung infection.
 He passed away on Sept.
 21, 1988, at the age of 51.